On Air Now

 In 1787, when Beethoven was 17 years of age he left Bonn on six months' leave of absence from the court orchestra, and arrived in Vienna a month later.
 Armed with a letter of introduction from Max Franz, whom Mozart knew, he gained entry into Mozart's home and was ushered into the music room to meet his great idol.

 Mozart was in no mood to receive him.
 His health was plaguing him – his untimely death at the age of 35 was less than five years away – and he did not relish having to stop work to listen to a child prodigy from somewhere hundreds of miles away.

 "Play something," he told Beethoven.
 Beethoven played the opening of Mozart's Piano Concerto No. 24 in C minor.
 "Not that," said Mozart.
 "Anybody can play that.
 Play something of your own."
 So Beethoven did.

 When the young man had finished, Mozart walked into the adjoining room where his wife Constanze was entertaining friends.

 "Stanzi, Stanzi," he said, pointing back into the music room, "Watch out for that boy.
 One day he will give the world something to talk about."

-He agreed to take Beethoven on as a pupil, but when Beethoven returned to his lodgings there was an urgent telegram from his father telling him to return to Bonn by the next stage – his mother was seriously ill with consumption and doctors feared for her life.
+He agreed to take Beethoven on as a pupil, but when Beethoven returned to his lodgings there was an urgent letter from his father telling him to return to Bonn by the next stage – his mother was seriously ill with consumption and doctors feared for her life.